 If you're in northern Thailand, anywhere near the Sukhothai ruins, this is a great place to visit if you have time.
 As an ILP volunteer in Thailand, you're actually close enough to go explore the temple on a weekend since it's about a two-hour drive from Phitsanulok.

-Confused at who your local coordinator is?
-Here's a break down of all the support you get as an ILP volunteer.
+Confused about who your local coordinator is?
+Here's a breakdown of all the support you get as an ILP volunteer.